 3. Arriving at Kahului Airport

-When you land at Kahului Airport getting to the Maui Car Rental Center couldn’t be easier.
+When you land at Kahului Airport, getting to the Maui Car Rental Center couldn’t be easier.
 Choose the airport location pickup when booking your car.
-If you don’t you’ll have to take a transfer to a branch on a different part of the island!

 If you haven’t booked your flight yet make sure to check directly on Hawaiian Airlines!
-We were able to get amazing last-minute flights for just over $100 one way from California!
-Also, it’s always better to book directly with the airline when traveling!
+We were able to get amazing last-minute flights for just over $100 one way from California.

-4. Renting a Car in Maui Hawaii Through Your Hotel
+4. Renting a Car in Maui Hawaii At Your Hotel

 5. Maui Rental Car Damage Check

-Before you take off in your Maui Hawaii rental car it’s important to check for damage.
-Take photos of any bumps and dents on the car, or even film a video walking around it.
+Before you take off in your Maui Hawaii rental car, it’s important to check for damage.
+Take photos of any bumps and dents on the car and even film a video walking around it.
 At these big airport garages, no one physically walks around the car with you before you leave.

 Many car rental companies take good care to examine the vehicles and any damage prior to the customer’s arrival.
 Still, it’s best to protect yourself as much as possible to avoid a hefty bill in the end.